If you are not sure where to start, the following information should guide you on your journey.

 - If you are receiving a service from a professional such as a district nurse, physiotherapist, occupational therapist, the Older Adults Mental Health Team or any other professional you can talk to them for some advice or signposting to an appropriate service.

 - Health Connections are a good resource of information and you may wish to talk to someone in the team.
 Please contact them on 01481 707470. or follow the link health connections

-- Remember there is no such question as a daft question and even if the professional cannot provide the support you require they will be able to point you in the direction of someone who will be able to assist.
+- Remember there is no such question as a silly question and even if the professional cannot provide the support you require they will be able to point you in the direction of someone who will be able to assist.